abelkalai/lavaFloor/README.md

 ### Phaser Scenes

-Phaser JS provides many useful classes out of the box such as scenes.
-Scenes can represent diffrent states of the game such as menu, pause and game over.
-Another use of scenes is overlaying.
-For example the HUD sits on top of the main game scene.
-It's independent from the main game scene so it doesn't need to know anything about the camera position or game objects.
+[Phaser.js](https://phaser.io) provides many useful classes out of the box such as ``scenes``. ``Scenes`` can represent diffrent states of the game such as menu, pause and game over.
+Another use of ``scenes`` is overlaying.
+For example the HUD sits on top of the main game ``scene``.
+It's independent from the main game ``scene`` so it doesn't need to know anything about the camera position or game objects.

 ```javascript
 class Hud extends Phaser.Scene {